BillyDoesDev/fast-image-rotation-aarch64/README.md

 # fast-image-rotation-aarch64
-A fast, parallel image rotation algorithm, based on DLR.
+'A fast, parallel image rotation algorithm, based on DLR.

 ## Setting up the dev environment for arrch64